Thgear27/Simple-3D-renderer/README.md

 # TinyRenderer Implementation
-Hello, this is my own Timyrenderer implemetation and I wrote it following these tutorials [Ssloy's tutorials](https://github.com/ssloy/tinyrenderer/wiki)
+Hello, this is my own Tinyrenderer implemetation and I wrote it following these tutorials [Ssloy's tutorials](https://github.com/ssloy/tinyrenderer/wiki)

 ## What did I use?